Codeed-Dev/ResultNet/README.md

 ## How to use it

-Result .Net give `Result` and `Result<T>` classes that can be used for indicate whether a method has been successfully executed.
-This means that, if a method returns a `Result` or `Result<T>`, they could fail.
+Result .Net gives `Result` and `Result<T>` classes that can be used for indicate whether a method has been successfully executed.
+This means that, if a method returns a `Result` or `Result<T>`, it could fail.

 ```csharp
    public Result DoSomething() {